Qt Group: Qt Group 2016–current

+Organization

+Qt Group's head office is located in Helsinki, Finland.
+The company has approximately 800 employees worldwide.

+The company’s CEO is Juha Varelius, who previously served as the CEO of Digia from 2008 to 2016.

-It has core R&D in Oslo, Norway, as well as large engineering teams in Berlin, Germany, and Oulu, Finland.
-The Qt Group operates in China, Finland, Germany, Japan, South Korea, Norway, the US, France, UK, Italy and India.
+Qt Group has core R&D in Oslo, Norway, as well as large engineering teams in Berlin, Germany, and Oulu, Finland.
+The company also has offices in China, Finland, France, Germany, India, Japan, Norway, South Korea, and the US.

 Products

-The company provides software development platforms and frameworks, as well as expert consulting services.
+The company provides a software development framework, tools for software design, development, quality assurance and testing, as well as expert consulting services.
 Its flagship product is Qt, a multi-platform Graphical User Interface (GUI) framework written in C++.
 Qt is popular with application developers using C++ but is supported by bindings for other programming languages too, such as Python.
 Qt also includes packages such as data structures and a networking library.
 The popular free and cross-platform KDE Plasma desktop environment and software compilation uses the Qt library.
-The company also employs several KDE developers.